johnsc1/ccal-web/Captaset/capta-links.md

 Selected for critical pedagogy approaches to influence the design of the website tutorial

 https://www.researchgate.net/publication/277908915_A_Study_of_inverted_classroom_pedagogy_in_computer_science_teaching
 Selected for understanding potential user experience scenarios in the application of the tutorial website.

+We Go Together: Situating Github in Library Science (PDF in folder) Includes the discussion of the CCAL application to the pandas repo

 # Books